scerioli/Global-Preferences-Survey/Article/Article.md

 # 1. Introduction

-Gender differences in human behavior, such as happiness [@SPSU], competition [@10.1257/jel.47.2.448; @https://doi.org/10.3982/ECTA6690; @KPS], or work preferences [@BEBLO201819], have been studied in sociology, psychology, and economics for many decades.
+Gender differences in human traits, such for instance as happiness [@SPSU], competition [@10.1257/jel.47.2.448; @https://doi.org/10.3982/ECTA6690; @KPS], or work preferences [@BEBLO201819], have been studied in sociology, psychology, and economics for many decades.
 Published findings on this topic and their relation to gender inequality are frequently used to influence decisions and policy-making, both in the public and private sectors.
 In turn, gender inequality topics are becoming a more integral part of the agenda for many public and private institutions and organizations, and it is essential for the stakeholders to reveal, estimate, monitor, and prevent gender inequalities on the individual, group, and country levels.

 The study of behavioral gender differences on a world scale is challenging.
 One challenge that hampers the progress is the lack of large and homogeneous datasets across different social groups and countries.
 The Gallup World Poll 2012 included a Global Preference Survey conducted on almost 80000 people in 76 countries around the world that aimed to fill this gap, covering nearly 90% of the world population representation, with each country having around 1000 participants answering questions related to their time preference (patience), altruism, willingness to take risk, negative and positive reciprocity, and trust.
 The dataset provides a unique insight into the economic preferences of a heterogeneous group of people.

-The article that presented an analysis of this dataset was published in the Quarterly Journal of Economics [@10.1093/qje/qjy013].
+The article that presented a first analysis of this dataset was published in the Quarterly Journal of Economics [@10.1093/qje/qjy013].
 It focused on general questions about the economic preferences distributions in different countries, exploring several covariates from the Gallup World Poll.
 The subsequent article [@doi:10.1126/science.aas9899], replicated in this work, focused explicitly on the gender differences highlighted in the previous study and reported evidence for the relationships among gender differences in economic preferences with respect to economic development and gender equality across many countries.
 The authors proposed two competing hypotheses to be tested.
 The first one was that the gender differences in economic preferences will decrease for more economically developed and gender-equal countries because social roles related to gender are attenuated.
 The second hypothesis was, on the contrary, that for more economically developed and gender-equal countries, the gender differences in economic preferences will increase because the gender-neutral goal of subsistence is removed and thus people can pursue their more unconstrained set of preferences.
 Their analysis showed a positive correlation between gender differences in preferences and economic development (expressed as Log GDP p/c), as well as a positive correlation between gender differences in preferences and gender equality of the countries.
 Therefore, the authors' conclusion favored the second hypothesis, predicting an increase in the differences as women and men obtain sufficient access to the resources to develop and express their intrinsic preferences independently.

 However, an essential relation between the economic development and gender equality indexes was only mentioned in the original text without detailed investigation.
 At the same time, this relation plays a pivotal role in interpreting the resulting correlations.
 The authors composed a joint measure of gender equality in different countries using four indicators for gender equality: two officially recognized indexes (the World Economic Forum Global Gender Gap Index, and the United Nations Development Programme Gender Inequality Index) together with two other less complete indicators.
 Doing this, they provide little discussion about the validity and robustness of these supplementary indicators, without establishing a link to the existing literature with this regard.
 The present work aims to provide a companion set of conclusions based on the indicators validated by recognized institutions of the World Economic Forum (WEF) and the United Nations Development Programme (UNDP).
 We wish to raise awareness about the potential ramifications of drawing the wrong conclusion about the relationship between gender differences in economic preferences and gender equality when crafting public, corporate, or NGO policy.

 In this study, firstly we conduct a replication of the reviewed analysis using the R programming language to extract gender differences in economic preferences from the available datasets and to correlate it to the economic development and the gender equality of the countries in the Gallup World Poll dataset.
 On a second stage, we demonstrate that findings on the relationship between gender differences and economic development lack evidence and do not hold when the conditional analysis is carried out with another gender equality index proposed by the UNDP, the Gender Development Index.
+The code used to perform the analysis, the input, and the output data are publicly available (or referenced to be downloaded) at https://github.com/scerioli/Global-Preferences-Survey.

 # 2. Summary of the original article